SpikySabra/Kernel-Cactus/README.md

 # Kernel-Cactus
 It's pointy and it hurts!

-`Kernel Cactus` is a C written framework to utilize advanced attacks on Windows OS while utilising CVE-2021-21551 (dbutil_2_3.sys).
+`Kernel Cactus` is a C written framework to utilize perform attacks on Windows OS while utilising CVE-2021-21551 (dbutil_2_3.sys).

 # Description
 Please Read our full [article](https://spikysabra.com) to further understand the ins and outs of all the offensive and defensive code in this repo.